The use of colour in Rare Blood

 How often do we watch a movie and take the colouring for granted?

-If you study movies you will notice that colour is used to psychologically communicate with their audiences.
-Every genre of movies favours a certain colour palette and uses colour to convey subtle nuances and symbolism to support the story telling.
+If you study movies you will notice that colour is used to psychologically communicate to the viewers.
+Every genre favours a certain colour palette and colour is used to convey subtle nuances and symbolism to support the story telling.
 Colour is also used for aesthetic reasons but also to draw the audience in to a dramatic element that develops.
 An example of this is when Olga, walks into the scene with her blazing, red polo neck.
 We know subconsciously that trouble is brewing.

 Panos changes for dinner into a beige, colourless polo neck, dark blue blazer and neutral coloured trousers.
-The dinner scene features vivid and conflicting colours in the background, so to get the audience to focus on the exposition at the dinner table, many of the actors are wearing neutral tones.
+The dinner scene features vivid and conflicting colours in the background while the supporting characters wear neutral shades allowing the viewer to focus on the exposition at the dinner table.
 Often beige is associated with a general sense of ease, but in Rare Blood it had a two-fold purpose of deliberately dulling the manic personality of Panos and to support the hopelessness of a dystopian existence.

 Colour affects us, there's no question about it and is a strong device within a story.